Kezyma/Root-Builder/readme.md

 - If backup(default=true) is disabled, any backed up files will be deleted.
 - Data for the last build is deleted.

+### Utilities

+### Build Cache
+If there is currently no cache file, the base game folder is hashed and saved.

+### Clear Cache
+If there is a cache file, it's deleted.

+### Create Backup
+Runs the backup operation.
+- Vanilla game files are backed up.
+	- If cache is enabled, the game file hashes will be cached.

+### Delete Backup
+Deletes any existing game file backups.

 ### Settings

 #### enabled (default: true)